GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And morning was,
 A fifth day.

-And God said, "Let the land bring forth living throat, to its kind, beast, and crawler, and living-thing of land."
+And God said, "Let the land bring-out living throat, to its kind, beast, and crawler, and living-thing of land."

 And God made, living-thing of the land, to its kind, And the beast, to its kind,